DarrenWainwright/MCCC-TempHeat/README.md

 Create a copy of the config file and add your own settings.
 The file name is required when running the code.

+Arguments:
+- -s or --sensor | accepts 1 or 2
+- -c or --config | full filename of your config file

-python3 DHTxx.py -s 1 -c prodconfig.cfg
+python3 DHTxx.py -s 1 -c prodconfig.json